michieltjampens/tios/README.md

 - Four layer PCB with SoM on one side and nearly everything else on the other.
 - [STM32MP151 SOM by Myir](https://www.myirtech.com/list.asp?id=658)
   - 8 uarts (one used for debug port)
-  - One ethernet port up to Gbit speeds
+  - One ethernet port (using 10/100 instead of Gbit)
   - 4GB eMMC, 512MB ram
-  - Two available SDMMC's (third one has the eMMC)
+  - Two available SDIO's (third one has the eMMC)
   - Pretty much all pins brought out
 - **Power:**
   - [36V to 5V(0.6A max) regulator](https://www.monolithicpower.com/en/mpm3506a.html)